Proof-Of-Audit/ProofOfAudit/content/pages/about.md

 	<ul>
 	<li>
 	<i class="fa fa-star star-icon"></i>
 	<div class="li-contents">Standard Report is provided based on the initial set of documentation provided via email.
-It includes thorough review of the quality of your current validator setup as well as recommendations on how to improve your current standing
+It includes thorough review of the quality of validator setup as well as recommendations on how to improve validator's current standing
 	</div>
 	</li>
 	<li>